What is schizophrenia?

 With treatment, they may come to understand that these experiences aren't real but are a problem with how their brains work.

-There are several types of schizophrenia.
-The most common is paranoid schizophrenia, which causes people to have frightening thoughts, believe that people or forces are trying to harm them, and hear voices.
-Some people think that schizophrenia is the same as a "split personality" ( dissociative identity disorder ), but that is a different mental health problem.
+Some people with schizophrenia have paranoid thinking, which causes them to have frightening thoughts, to believe that people or forces are trying to harm them, and to hear voices.
+Some people think that schizophrenia is the same as a "split personality" (dissociative identity disorder), but that is a different mental health problem.

 Living with schizophrenia can cause many challenges.
 It's a difficult disease.
 It changes your life and the lives of your family.
 But you can live a full and meaningful life if:

 - You are willing to work at helping yourself.